 As shown in Table 1.3 and Figure 1.10, evaporation rates were considerably lower than February as a result of lower temperatures, lower humidity and solar radiation levels.
-The Highest evaporation was observed on the 13th of March with a rate of 6.25 mm.
+The Highest evaporation was observed on the 13th of May with a rate of 2.43 mm.
+Total evaporation for May was 55.79mm.
 Historically, a reduction in evaporation coincides with a reduction in rainfall.
 Evaporation is a critical tool in the management of tailings supernatant.